pattyjk/lacto_genomes/anvio_workflow.md

 mkdir contigs_cog
 cd contigs_db

-#make a contigis database if not already done (anvi-setup-ncbi-cogs --reset -T 10)
+#make a contigis database if not already done (anvi-setup-ncbi-cogs --num-threads 6)

 for i in *fna
 do